Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Dagger
 - Attunement

-**Enegized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.
+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

-**Statikk**: Whenver you are at 80 stacks of energized, your next attack with _Statikk Shiv_ deals 2d10 lightning damage.
-If the attack hits, the lightning spreads to a new target within 30 feet of the original target and you must make a new attack roll to deal 2d10 lightning damage, this lightning continues to spreads to new targets until you miss an attack or there are no new targets.
+**Statikk**: Whenver you are at 100 stacks of energized, your next attack with _Statikk Shiv_ deals 3d10 lightning damage.
+If the attack hits, the lightning spreads to a new target within 30 feet of the original target and you must make a new attack roll to deal 3d10 lightning damage, this lightning continues to spreads to new targets until you miss an attack or there are no new targets.

 **Critical**: Your Critical strike chance increases by two.